 If it seems like hurricanes are getting worse, you’re not imagining it.

 Oceans are heating up, and that heat is affecting when and how storms form, as well as how they behave.
-While scientific models offer mixed predictions about how warming oceans are likely to affect the total number of hurricanes, they point to a 45 to 87 percent increase in the number of Category 4 and Category 5 hurricanes – that is, those with the highest wind speeds, which tend to be most destructive.
+Experts predict future hurricanes will bring more rain and more intense winds.
+Additionally, they anticipate an increase in the number of Category 4 and Category 5 hurricanes – that is, those with the highest wind speeds, which tend to be most destructive.

 While hurricanes themselves are changing, the best ways to prepare are not.
-Here, we’ll outline how to prepare for a hurricane before hurricane season and right before a storm.
-You'll also find tips on what you can do after the storm to reduce damage and return to normal.
+Let’s take a look at how to prepare for a hurricane before a storm hits as well as what you can do afterward to reduce damage and return to normal.

 What to do before a hurricane: Seasonal prep

-Hurricane preparation involves more than stashing a few gallons of water in the pantry and hoping for the best, so if you can, prepare well in advance of hurricane season.
+Hurricane preparation involves more than stashing a few gallons of water in the pantry and hoping for the best.
+Here are some ways you can prepare well in advance of hurricane season.

 1. Make a hurricane evacuation plan